 - Still others may be willing to be mentors.

-When designing your age-specific- ministry consider ways you can integrate all ages in the leadership of these ministries.
+When designing your age-specific- ministry consider ways you can integrate all ages into the leadership of these ministries.

 Look to older generations to participate in ways that will help to build intergenerational connections and relationships.
 Ideas might include: